 Resolution of incomplete grades is a student responsibility.
-Any unresolved, incomplete grades in courses numbered at or above the 100-level will be converted to failures ("F") by the Student Services Office according to the deadlines indicated above, unless a Change of Grade request has been received from the course instructor by the appropriate deadline.
+Any unresolved, incomplete grades will be converted to failures ("F") by the Student Services Office according to the deadlines indicated above, unless a Change of Grade request has been received from the course instructor by the appropriate deadline.

-Unresolved incomplete grades in courses numbered below the 100-level will be converted to non-punitive NC grades by the Student Services Office if a Change of Grade request has not been received from the course instructor by the appropriate deadline.
 Once an incomplete grade has been converted to an "F", a student must re-enroll in the course (including payment of tuition and fees) to pursue course credit.